Temporary Import Scheme

 -

-✔ Check if goods are controlled by any Competent Authority and seek their approval before the temporary importation of goods.This is a simple one line item
+✔ Check if goods are controlled by any Competent Authority and seek their approval before the temporary importation of goods.This is a simple one-line item.

 ✔ Ensure you lodge sufficient security in the form of Banker’s Guarantee (BG), Finance Company Guarantee or an Insurance Bond to cover the amount of security required and the security has sufficient validity to cover the total temporary import period declared.